IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 prevents packet injection attacks that could result in the failure of the TLS connection.

-This mechanism can be used to authenticate the TCP transport of BGP sessions when TLS is used to secure their BGP messages as discussed in {{CONEXT24}}.
+This mechanism can be used to authenticate the TCP packets of BGP sessions when TLS is used as discussed in {{CONEXT24}}.

 This document is organised as follows.
 We provide a brief overview of Opportunistic TCP-AO in section {{overview}}.
 Then section {{format}} discusses the